diegomarquez/side-scrolling-shooting-game/README.md

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method because they are set on initialization
+			  	- Editor objects should implement an interface and all logic should be executed inside those methods
+			  	- All the methods in the interface can then be overrriden to ensure no un wanted code is executed in editor view
 	- Refactor one-dimention and two-dimentions input HTML structure, so they are similar to the dropdown menues.
 Fields are not floated and centered properly.
 This will fix tab selection.
 	- Method in Game-Builder to empty a pool, without destrying it.
-		- This should be used by the actual game when changing levels
+This should be used by the actual game when changing levels

 	- Delete unused files